PawanSekhon/PawandeepBookStore/README.txt

-review the errors and run the application again. add SD.cs in utility project and modify class with properties. add project reference to main project.
+review the errors and run the application again. add SD.cs in utility project and modify class with properties. add project reference to main project. added reference to models and utility in DataAccess project.